ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 24. Select **Close**, and then select **Close** again.
 This returns you to the **Organization Profile** window.
 25. To the right of **Manage custom themes for your organization**, select the **pencil (Edit)** icon.
-26. In the **Customize Office 365 for your organization** window, you can add the logo of your company and set the background image as the default for all your users.
-Along with these options you can change the colors for your navigation pane, text color, icon color, and accent color.Go ahead and explore some different options for your tenant.
-Make any changes that you wish.<br/>
+26. In the **Custom themes** window, scroll though the page and review the various theme and branding options that are available for you to update.
+For the purpose of this lab, you can change any of the options or leave the default values as is.
+For example, you can add the logo of your company and set the background image as the default for all your users.
+Along with these options you can change the colors for your navigation pane, text color, icon color, and accent color.
+Go ahead and explore the different options for your tenant and make any changes that you wish. <br/>

-    **NOTE:** Some colors patterns aesthetically distract users.
-Avoid using high contrasting colors together, such as neon colors and high-resolution colors like white and bright pink.
+	**Note:** Some color patterns aesthetically distract users.
+If you do change any of the colors, it is recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.

-27. Once you're done exploring and making any further changes, select **Save** and then **Close**.
+27. If you made any changes in the **Custom themes** window, select **Save changes** when you are done.
+When you are finished with the Custom themes, select the **X** in the upper right-hand corner to close the window.
 28. Remain logged into the Client 1 VM with Microsoft Edge open to the Microsoft 365 admin center for the next task.